-For instance, your lender might work with you to extend your repayment term or otherwise restructure your debt obligation to say, reduce the interest rate.
+For instance, your lender might work with you to extend your repayment term or otherwise restructure your debt obligation to, for example, reduce the interest rate.
 Your lender might also offer payment accommodations, such as allowing you to skip some payments or extending the due dates, which would help you avoid a delinquency and negative credit bureau reporting.

 But be careful about increasing your credit line.
-While having more credit available might help your credit score if you don't use it (because your utilization ratio would go down), if you charge more on your card after getting the increase, it could be very difficult to dig yourself out of that debt.
+While having more credit available might help your credit scores if you don't use it (because your utilization ratio would go down), if you charge more on your card after getting the increase, it could be very difficult to dig yourself out of that debt.

 Instead, you might consider asking if any of the below options are available:

 Many issuers are offering these kinds of options.
 Contact your card issuer by phone, online, or its app to find out what alternatives are available to you and to work something out.
-To avoid hurting your credit, pay the amount you and creditor agree upon and stick to the terms of the agreement.
+To avoid hurting your credit, pay the amount you and the creditor agree upon and stick to the terms of the agreement.

 So, generally, you should try to make at least the minimum payment on your credit card accounts on time if you can.
 Take advantage of these emergency measures only if you're in dire need, meaning your livelihood is significantly affected, or you don't have savings you can use.

-Under the federal CARES Act, if you make an agreement with a creditor to defer one or more payments, make a partial payment, forbear any delinquent amounts, modify a loan or contract, or get any other assistance or relief (called an "accommodation" under the law) because you were affected by COVID-19, the creditor can't report the account as delinquent to the credit reporting agencies if you weren't already delinquent.
+Under the federal CARES Act, if you make an agreement with a creditor to defer one or more payments, make a partial payment, forbear any delinquent amounts, modify a loan or contract, or get any other assistance or relief (called an "accommodation" under the law) because you were affected by COVID-19, the creditor has to report the account as current to the credit reporting agencies if you weren't already delinquent.

 If you were already delinquent at the time of the agreement, the creditor can keep reporting the delinquent status unless you bring the account current.
 In the case of a charge off, the creditor may continue to report it as a charge off.

-Scammers might send you messages advertising assistance with your overdue bills that have malicious attachments or links to fraudulent websites designed to trick you into revealing sensitive information.
-Avoid clicking on links in unsolicited emails and don't open email attachments.
+Scammers might send messages advertising assistance with your overdue bills with malicious attachments or links to fraudulent websites designed to trick you into revealing sensitive information.
+Avoid clicking on links in unsolicited emails, and don't open email attachments.

 If you need help managing your debts and financial situation, consider speaking with a nonprofit credit counseling agency, like those affiliated with the National Foundation for Credit Counseling.
 A credit counselor will discuss strategies with you, as well as tell you about ways to reduce your debt and other financial obligations.
 You should, however, avoid for-profit debt relief services.